r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 - how the input text should be splitted (refer to the same section in Vigenere cipher for details)
 - the matrix to use
-- whether the encryption matrix provided is the decryption matrix or not; if not, its modular inverse will be computed and used
+- whether the provided matrix is the decryption matrix or not; if not, its modular inverse will be computed and used

 task example: